dinphil/code-weekend/Markdown/Code Weekend.md

 "var mongo = require('mongodb');"
 ```

 Add it to our main file, app.js.
 Cool.
-Now let's make use of it.
-We're first going to have to create a database object and a server object and then create & open a specific database so that we can use it later.
-See if you can understand the lines below.
+Now that we access to the Mongo wrapper (which was nicely written for us and packaged into a simple module by the folks over at Mongo) let's make use of it.
+Since this is a database for the internet, it's only natural that it runs on its own server.
+Luckily for us, that code for the server is already written inside the ```mongo``` module that we just required, so all that we have to do is configure it!
+See if you can understand the lines below, which we're going to add to ```app.js``` _before_ any of the middleware functions we've already written.

 ```javascript
 var Db = mongo.Db;